 An ACT Early Childhood Advisory Council, made up of members of the early childhood education and care sector has been helping us create the Strategy.

-This is the first step towards 15 hours per week, 600 hours per year of free, universal quality early childhood education for all 3 year-old children in the ACT.
+This is the first step towards 15 hours per week, 600 hours per year of free, universal quality early childhood education for all three year-old children in the ACT.

-Where will the universal access initiative for 3 year-olds be available/who will provide the service?
+Where will the universal access initiative be available for three year-olds/who will provide the service?

 How are priority children being selected for the 2020 initiative?